Piero Hincapié: Bayer Leverkusen

-In August 2021, Hincapié signed for the German Bundesliga club Bayer Leverkusen.
+In August 2021, Hincapié signed for German club Bayer Leverkusen.
 He made his debut on 16 August, coming into the Europa League group stage match against Ferencváros as Leverkusen won 2–1.
-He scored his first goal for the club on 30 September, scoring the opening goal against Celtic in a 4–0 victory in the Europa League.
-In the 2023–24 season, Hincapié was part of the Leverkusen team that won the club’s first ever Bundesliga title.
+He scored his first goal for the club on 30 September, and the games' opening goal against Celtic in a 4–0 victory in the Europa League.
+In the 2023–24 season, Hincapié was part of the Leverkusen team that won the club's first-ever Bundesliga title, doing so whilst remaining undefeated throughout the entire league season.

-Loan to Arsenal
+Arsenal

-On 1 September 2025, Hincapié joined Premier League club Arsenal on a season long loan with an option to buy reportedly set at £45 million (€52 million).
-He made his debut off the bench against Athletic Bilbao in the UEFA Champions League on 16 September.
-He had picked up a groin injury shortly after the game during training.
+On 1 September 2025, Hincapié joined Premier League club Arsenal on a season-long loan with an option to buy, initially reported as being worth £45 million (€52 million).
+He made his debut off the bench against Athletic Bilbao in the UEFA Champions League on 16 September, but picked up a groin injury in a training session shortly after.
 On 26 October, Hincapié made his league debut, also from the bench, against Crystal Palace.
-He made his full debut and his EFL Cup debut on 29 October against Brighton & Hove Albion.
+He started in his EFL Cup debut on 29 October against Brighton & Hove Albion.

+Hincapié scored his first goal for Arsenal on 18 February 2026, in a 2–2 draw against Wolverhampton Wanderers at Molineux.
+On 11 March 2026, Hincapié started for Arsenal against his parent club in the UEFA Champions League, playing the entire 1–1 draw in the first leg of the Round of 16 tie at the BayArena.
+He then played in the second leg at Emirates Stadium on 17 March, as Arsenal progressed to the quarter-finals with a 2–0 (3–1 on aggregate) win.

+Hincapié won the Premier League title in his debut season with the club.
+He later started in the 2026 Champions League final, where Arsenal lost 4–3 on penalties to Paris Saint-Germain after a 1–1 draw following extra time.
+On 25 June 2026, it was announced that Arsenal had activated their option to sign Hincapié on a permanent basis for a fee reported to be £34.5 million plus add-ons, on a five-year-contract.